The Immutable, Unchanging Rules of Civilization

 The War Phase unfolds as follows, with approximate times listed:

-Orders (5 minutes): All players must finish writing orders for their units.
+Turn in Orders (4 minutes): All players must arrive to the War Room with completed orders for their units.
 The players may verbally discuss orders and alliances between Houses, but must not reveal their written sheets.
+Control will review the orders for conflicts and alliances.

 Favors (2 minutes): Any player with a Favor card may use it now.
 Each player may only use one Favor each month.